-- ✓ Staff will greet students on arrival - All students will have their planner on their desk, open at a Rewards page - ✓ In Form Time, students will follow the timetabled activity - Class work will be dated and have a title in every lesson All dates & titles will be underlined with a pencil and ruler - ✓ All homework will be recorded in student planners - All homework should have 'homework' written as a title, underlined with a pencil and ruler - No graffiti or unnecessary drawings should be seen anywhere in books - ✓ Mistakes must be crossed out by a single line using a ruler - ✓ Student's books will be marked in line with School policy - Literacy errors and misconceptions will be addressed in line with School policy - Students will receive constructive feedback in line with School policy - Staff will ensure students' work meets their expectations and if not, will set students a resolution to complete the work to that standard - At the end of the lesson, students will wait behind their desk before being dismissed
+- ✓ Staff will greet students on arrival - ✓ All students will have their planner on their desk, open at a Rewards page - ✓ In Form Time, students will follow the timetabled activity - ✓ Class work will be dated and have a title in every lesson All dates & titles will be underlined with a pencil and ruler - ✓ All homework will be recorded in student planners - ✓ All homework should have 'homework' written as a title, underlined with a pencil and ruler - ✓ No graffiti or unnecessary drawings should be seen anywhere in books - ✓ Mistakes must be crossed out by a single line using a ruler - ✓ Student's books will be marked in line with School policy - ✓ Literacy errors and misconceptions will be addressed in line with School policy - ✓ Students will receive constructive feedback in line with School policy - ✓ Staff will ensure students' work meets their expectations and if not, will set students a resolution to complete the work to that standard - ✓ At the end of the lesson, students will wait behind their desk before being dismissed

-We Seek the Best

-ANNEX B
+Classroom Pathway

-CLASSROOM PATHWAY Attitude & Behaviour Description Outcomes Expected behaviour and Recorded as 1 on SIMS Outstanding exceptional attitude to Praised and celebrated in learning class Attitude & Behaviour Description Outcome Expected behaviour and Good Recorded as 2 on SIMS expected attitude to learning You can't Self-improvement Opportunities work a 3 off.
-These are Verbal Warning your Name on the Board chances to Tick against name = 3 not get a 3 Attitude & Behaviour Description Outcomes Tick triggers a 3 recorded . on SIMS Behaviour and/or Improvement Required A resolution meeting attitude requires improvement (up to 20 min) Possible contact home Attitude & Behaviour Description Outcomes Recorded as 4 on SIMS and Continued unsatisfactory as a behaviour incident Serious Cause for behaviour and/or attitude Buddied to a department Concern that disrupts teaching & leader Contact with home learning 1-hour resolution meeting TLS Referral
+Attitude & Behaviour Description Outcomes Outstanding Expected behaviour and exceptional attitude to learning Recorded as 1 on SIMSPraised and celebrated in class

+Attitude & Behaviour Description Outcome Good Expected behaviour and expected attitude to learning Recorded as 2 on SIMS

+Attitude & Behaviour Description Outcomes Improvement Required Behaviour and/or attitude requires improvement Tick triggers a 3 recorded on SIMS A resolution meeting (up to 20 min) Possible contact home

+Attitude & Behaviour Description Outcomes Serious Cause for Concern Continued unsatisfactory behaviour and/or attitude that disrupts teaching & learning Recorded as 4 on SIMS and as a behaviour incident Buddied to a department leader Contact with home 1-hour resolution meeting
-CLASSROOM CONDUCT

-1 = Outstanding: Expected behaviour and exceptional attitude to learning. ✓ Taking on additional responsibilities during lesson ✓ Complete 'Stretch &amp; Challenge' tasks ✓ Carry out a piece of independent learning ✓ Working outside of comfort zone ✓ Consistently exceeding expectations ✓ Showing resilience during tasks (3B4Me or Brain/Buddy/Boss) 2 = Good: Expected behaviour and expected attitude to learning.
-Meeting all whole school expectations Planner &amp; Equipment ready Actively engaging in lessons Being respectful at all times Enter the room in the correct manner Complete classwork to the best of your ability Arrive on time Presentation of work to be neat and tidy Actively participate in group setting 3 = Improvement required: Behaviour and/or attitude is unsatisfactory.
-Arriving late to a lesson Not completing homework Not meeting whole school expectations Not enough work completed Work not completed to expected level Passive learner Poor BfL Disrespectful Disrupting the learning of others Chewing gum/mobile phone Inappropriate language Defiance A Serious cause for concern: Behaviour is disrupting the learning of others and may result in the removal behaviour incident.
-Serious behaviour incident.
-Health &amp; safety issue Threatening behaviour/language Refusal to follow instructions Being buddied Continual use of inappropriate language Repeated defiance

-We Seek the Best

-ANNEX C
+TLS Referral

+Classroom Conduct

+1 = Outstanding: Expected behaviour and exceptional attitude to learning.

+- ✓ Taking on additional responsibilities during lesson

+- ✓ Complete 'Stretch & Challenge' tasks

+- Carry out a piece of independent learning

+- ✓ Working outside of comfort zone

+- Consistently exceeding expectations

+- ✓ Showing resilience during tasks (3B4Me or Brain/Buddy/Boss)

+2 = Good: Expected behaviour and expected attitude to learning.

+- Meeting all whole school expectations

+- ✓ Planner & Equipment ready

+- ✓ Actively engaging in lessons

+- ✓ Being respectful at all times

+- Enter the room in the correct manner

+- ✓ Complete classwork to the best of your ability

+- ✓ Arrive on time

+- Presentation of work to be neat and tidy

+- Actively participate in group setting

+3 = Improvement required: Behaviour and/or attitude is unsatisfactory.

+- × Arriving late to a lesson

+- × Not completing homework

+- × Not meeting whole school expectations

+- Not enough work completed

+- × Work not completed to expected level

+- × Passive learner

+- × Poor BfL

+- × Disrespectful

+- × Disrupting the learning of others

+- × Chewing gum/mobile phone

+- × Inappropriate language

+- × Defiance

+4 = Serious cause for concern: Behaviour is disrupting the learning of others and may result in the removal from the lesson.

+- × Serious behaviour incident

+- × Health & safety issue

+- Threatening behaviour/language to pupil or staff

+- × Refusal to follow instructions

+- × Being buddied

+- Continual use of inappropriate language

+- × Repeated defiance